yoichiro/generator-action/README.md

 Action Fulfillment Code Project for Google Assistant Generator creates everything you need to get started with action development.
 You can choose the following implementations:

-* Action Type: Actions SDK or Dialogflow.
+* Action Type: Actions SDK, Dialogflow or Multivocal.
 * Cloud Service: Firebase Functions, Google Cloud Functions or Google AppEngine.
 * Language: JavaScript, TypeScript or Java.